lfloris/openshift-dev-training/README.md

 - DevOps and DevSecOps
 - WebSphere Liberty on OpenShift
 - [LAB]: Set up a CI/CD pipeline on OpenShift using Jenkins to deploy a simple web application
-- Transformation Advisor - Migrating Websphere Applications to OpenShift
+- Transformation Advisor - Migrating WebSphere Applications to OpenShift

 **Microservices architecture**
 - Microservices application architecture